oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization: Final remarks

 In this paper, we improve the previous work in different aspects.
 First, we extend the computation to second-order lognormal approximations; this is required to accurately model the larger density fluctuations that arise at lower redshift and smaller smoothing radii.
 We developed the formalism to properly model the power spectra of star-forming lines, also including the shot noise and redshift space distortion contributions.
 The emission of OII, OIII, H$\alpha$, H$\beta$, CII, CO is parametrized through scaling relations calibrated on state-of-the-art simulations, with the possibility of accounting for lognormal stochasticity in the luminosity-to-halo mass relation.

 The \texttt{oLIMpus} code can compute the LIM auto- and cross- power spectra between star-forming lines and can produce coeval boxes and lightcones of their fluctuations across redshifts.
-Since it is built with \texttt{Zeus21} as a submodule, the code can also output 21-cm maps and power spectra.
-Below we highlight some prospects for the use of a code such as \texttt{oLIMpus}.
+Since it is built with \texttt{Zeus21} as a submodule, the code can also output 21-cm maps and power spectra. {Moreover, our framework can be extended to galaxy surveys by introducing a halo-occupation-distribution model (HOD) in Eq.~\eqref{eq:rho_Lag}.
+In this case, $f(M_h,z)=\langle N_g|M_h,z\rangle$ would represent the probability of finding $N_g$ galaxies inside a halo of mass $M_h$ at redshift $z$, and the result of the integral would be the galaxy number density.
+The subsequent part of the modeling should be updated accordingly and a detection threshold should be introduced.}